summercomputinginstitute/demo_notebooks/setup.md

 - [Using Colab with GitHub](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)

 ## Access the demo_notebooks repository in Colab
+From Colab, select `File -> Open notebook`.
+Click on the "GitHub" tab and enter "summercomputinginstitute" in the search box.
+You should find the *demo_notebooks* respository and you can then select a notebook file to open.

 ## Open a notebook in Colab and begin work!